imMichaelHarris/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website typically uses a server to find the screen size of a device and sends different files depending on that device size.
+A responsive website will be able to adjust itself by using media queries.
+Setting different breakpoints can change the layout of a page dramatically.

 2. Describe what it means to be mobile first vs desktop first.
+Desktop first you will style your website based on the desktop design and then use media query breakpoints to style mobile.
+Mobile first is the opposite and is the recommended way of styling because it is easier to transfer a mobile design to desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+Setting the font-size to 62.25% and using rem makes it easier for us to do the math for font sizes.
+Also for those who have default larger font sizes our rem declaration will scale properly for accessibility.

 4. How would you describe preprocessing to someone new to CSS?
+CSS Pre processors gives us more functionally in writing css like to reuse styles and more.
+It also gives us better manageability for larger projects.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite preprocessing feature would probably have to be mixins and the one that gives me trouble maybe functions just because I haven't yet tried them.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.